 HTML5 supports all mobile devices (Tablets and Smartphones).
 Additionally, the more recent browsers support HTML5 enabling you to run the mobile-ready courses on Desktops and Laptops as well.
 This flexibility now allows a single build to work seamlessly across all devices starting from Desktops/Laptops to Tablets and Smartphones.

-At EI Design, we have partnered with several organizations globally in their mandate to successfully migrate legacy Flash courses to HTML5.
+At EI, we have partnered with several organizations globally in their mandate to successfully migrate legacy Flash courses to HTML5.
 In the last 5 years, we have successfully migrated hundreds of legacy courses.
 In this journey, we have seen what worked and what did not.
 Here is a listing of our best practices.

 I am quoting from my earlier article Migration From Flash To HTML5 – Warning: You May Be Losing Money.